gamesbook/protograf/docs/source/commands.rst

    countersheet, containing one or more counters
 -  :ref:`Create <create-command>` - start of a script; define the paper size, output filename, margins, units, fill color etc.
--  :ref:`Cube <cube-object>` - create isometric and shaded view of a cube
+-  :ref:`Cube <cube-object>` * - create isometric and shaded view of a cube
--  :ref:`Data <the-data-command>` - provides a setof information for
-   a :ref:`deck <the-deck-command>` or a :ref:`countersheet <the-countersheet-command>` ; typically sourced from a CSV or Excel file
+-  :ref:`Data <the-data-command>` - provides a set of information for a :ref:`deck <the-deck-command>` or a :ref:`countersheet <the-countersheet-command>` - typically sourced from a CSV or Excel file, or a Google Sheet
--  :ref:`D6 <d6-object>` - create top-down view of a six-sided die
+-  :ref:`D6 <d6-object>` * - create top-down view of a six-sided die
 -  :ref:`Deck <the-deck-command>`  - details for a deck, containing one or more :ref:`cards <the-card-command>`
 -  :ref:`Dot <dot-command>` * - a geometric shape that can be drawn on a page
 -  :ref:`DotGrid <dotgrid-command>` - a set, or group, of dots that can be drawn on a page
 -  :ref:`Ellipse <ellipse-command>` * - a geometric shape that can be drawn on a page
 -  :ref:`EquilateralTriangle <equilateraltriangle-command>` * - a geometric shape that can be drawn on a page
+-  :ref:`Extract <the-extract-command>` - allows portions of pages to be extracted as PNG images
 -  :ref:`Font <the-font-command>` - set the font properties for any :ref:`Text <text-command>` drawn on a page
 -  :ref:`Grid <grid-command>` - a set, or group, of lines that can be drawn on a page
 -  :ref:`group <group-function>` - a way to  reference a stack of shapes that